MicrosoftDocs/SupportArticles-docs/support/iis/iis-authenticates-browser-client.md

 - Browsers Supported: Internet Explorer versions 5.0 and above
 - Limitations: the server must have access to an Active Directory server.
 Both the server and the client must have a trusted connection to a KDC.
-- User Rights Required: The Anonymous user account defined on the server must have "log on Locally" permissions.
+- User Rights Required: The Anonymous user account defined on the server must have **log on Locally** permissions.
 - Encryption type: Encrypted ticket.

 Windows NT Challenge/Response - The server requests the user to log on.
 If the browser supports Windows NT Challenge/Response, it automatically sends the user's credentials if the user is logged on.
 If the domain that the user is on is different than the server's domain, or if the user is not logged on, a dialog box appears in Internet Explorer requesting the credentials to send.
 Windows NT Challenge/Response uses an algorithm to generate a hash based on the user's credentials and the computer that the user is using.
 It then sends this hash to the server.
 The browser does not send the user's password across to the server.